 Evaluation of Non-Administrative Staff

 Each non-administrative staff member's job performance will be evaluated by the staff member's direct supervisor.
-The evaluation process includes scheduled annual evaluations using forms applicable to the job classification and description, and day-to-day appraisals.
-Certified staff members may be evaluated according to the terms stated in the current collective bargaining agreement.
+Employees in a position covered by a collective bargaining agreement will be evaluated based on the terms of the applicable agreement.